Synonym(s)

 Clinical featuresThis section has been translated automatically.

-In addition to muscle involvement, interstitial lung involvement occurs characteristically, which also determines the disease pattern prognostically and clinically.
-Complaints include increasing stress dyspnea, muscle weakness, macular or maculo-papular exanthema.
-Palmar and plantar hyperkeratoses (hands like a mechanic, feet like a hiker) are not uncommon.
+In addition to muscle involvement, interstitial lung involvement (non-specific interstitial pneumonia (NISP)) characteristically occurs, which also determines the prognosis and clinical picture of the disease.
+Complaints include increasing exertional dyspnea, muscle weakness, macular or maculo-papular exanthema.
+Palmar and plantar hyperkeratosis (hands like a mechanic, feet like a hiker) are not uncommon.

-In addition, polyarthritis and other symptoms similar to the clinical picture of other collagenoses may be clinically present.
-Like polymyositis and dermatomyositis, Jo-1 syndrome may present in so-called myositis-overlap syndromes (in such cases, detection of U1-RNP antibody).
+In addition, clinically there may be polyarthritis and other symptoms similar to the clinical picture of other collagenoses.
+Like polymyositis and dermatomyositis, Jo-1 syndrome may present in so-called myositis overlap syndromes (in such cases, detection of U1 RNP antibodies).

 DiagnosisThis section has been translated automatically.